quinnledingham/micro_servers/README.md

-# MicroServicesServer
-Implementing micro servers using socket programming
+# Implementing micro servers using socket programming

 The user can connect to the indirection server which will connect to the micro servers so the user can use the micro services.